 14.5 These Terms and Conditions are governed by English law.
 You and LycaFly both agree to submit to the non-exclusive jurisdiction of the English courts.

-14.6 These Terms and Conditions are applicable for all Orders placed from 15 October 2019.
+14.6 These Terms and Conditions are applicable for all Orders placed from 00:00 GMT on 4 March 2020.
 Earlier editions of these Terms and Conditions are available on request, where applicable to a previously placed Order by a Customer.